dsnopek/godot-docs/classes/class_@globalscope.rst

 :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` **MIDI_MESSAGE_SYSTEM_EXCLUSIVE** = ``240``

-MIDI system exclusive message.
-This has behavior exclusive to the device you're receiving input from.
-Getting this data is not implemented in Godot.
+MIDI system exclusive (SysEx) message.
+This type of message is not standardized and it's highly dependent on the MIDI device sending it.

+\ **Note:** Getting this message's data from :ref:`InputEventMIDI<class_InputEventMIDI>` is not implemented.

 .. _class_@GlobalScope_constant_MIDI_MESSAGE_QUARTER_FRAME: